Vaccines / Preventive Services

 Adult immunization rates are falling short of national targets.
-Learn how federal and state policies affect vaccination uptake.
+Learn how global, federal, and state policies affect vaccination uptake.
 Leverage our findings to guide your strategies.
+Rely on our expertise commercializing novel and therapeutic vaccines.

 New research from Avalere finds that the provision of pneumococcal conjugate vaccines increased immediately after ACIP’s 2014 recommendation to add the vaccine to the routine immunization schedule for older adults.